 Prior to joining Ion, Ben was the Chief Financial Officer at Pixelligent Technologies, an early-stage advanced materials manufacturer focused on the display, AR/VR, sensors, and optics markets, where he led the Finance and Administration functions.
 From 2009 to 2015, Ben held positions of increasing responsibility at W. R. Grace, a global chemicals manufacturer, where he was the Finance Leader for the $400+ million Engineered Materials business unit.
 Ben started his career at JPMorganChase working in multiple finance operations roles in the Investment Bank and Asset Management lines of business.
 Ben received his B.S. and M.B.A. in Finance from the University of Maryland, Robert H. Smith School of Business.

-Neil Ovadia is the VP of Operations at ION Storage Systems and joined the company in 2021.
+Neil Ovadia is the VP of Supply Chain at ION Storage Systems and joined the company in 2021.
 An industry expert with 20 years of operations experience working in both early-stage and publicly traded companies, Neil contributes his extensive experience in operations, corporate strategy, relationship building, supply chain, manufacturing, and project management.

 Spending most of his career in startup environments, Neil has excelled in bringing structure and growth through short- and long-term strategies while maintaining tempo, corporate objectives and identity.